Help End Child Labour: 22 Brands Committed to Child Labour Free Clothing

 A Race to the Bottom

 The ‘fast fashion’ model has a detrimental effect on working conditions.
-It pushes companies to find ever-cheaper sources of labour.
+It pushes companies to find ever-cheaper sources of labour so naturally child labour in fast fashion is a worrying concern.

-Child labour is found at all stages of the supply chain.
+Child labour is found at all stages of the supply chain in the fashion and textile industry.
 From cotton harvesting and yarn spinning mills to the cut-make-trim stage in garment factories.
-Children join the labour force to satisfy the demand for cheap, low-skilled labour.
-And without any form of social representation, they are easy to exploit.
+Fuelled by the low prices of the fast fashion industry, children join the labour force to satisfy the demand for cheap, low-skilled labour along global supply chains.

 Poverty as a Driving Force

 Child labour is more often found in situations where adult workers earn so little that they can’t meet their family’s basic needs.
-It’s yet another reason why the payment of a living wage is so important.
+It’s yet another reason why the payment of living and fair wages is so important.

 Other factors contribute such as lack of access to education and poor enforcement of labour and education laws.
 See our article for more about brands that pay a living wage.